Confuzu/CivitAI_Image_grabber/README.md

-# Update
+# Update History

+0.3 Added a new Function

+It is writing the Meta Data for every image into a separate text file with  the ID of the image: ID_meta.txt.
+If no Meta Data is available, the text file will have the URL to the image to check on the website.

+Increased the timeout

+Added a delay between requests

-Updated with better error handling, some json validation, and an option to set a timeout
+0.2 Updated with better error handling, some json validation and an option to set a timeout